AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

  - **Tournaments:** A single command for creating, starting and set auto-dq of a tournament automatically.
 This also includes an optional tournaments leaderboards system.
  - **Games:** A collection of chat games for your Pokemon Showdown Bot
  - **Auto Invite:** Automatically sends '/invite [room]' to room auth of a private room when they joins other room with a relation.
 For example if you have a secondary staff room and you want to get invited when you join lobby.
- - **Youtube link recognition:** If this feature is enabled in a room, when an user send a youtube link, the bot send a message with the title of the video.
+ - **Youtube link recognition:** If this feature is enabled in a room, when an user sends a youtube link, the bot sends a message with the title of the video.
  - **Group Chats:** Some tools for group chats (temporal rooms) such as automated joining and automated roomauth promotion.